google/WebFundamentals/src/content/en/updates/2020/09/migrating-to-es-modules.md

 At the time of that decision ES modules were still shipping behind a flag in Node.js and a large amount of packages available on NPM did not have an ES modules bundle we could use.
 Despite this, we concluded that ES modules were the best option.

-The primary benefit of ES modules is that it is **the** standardized module format for JavaScript.
+The primary benefit of ES modules is that it is **the standardized module format for JavaScript**.
 When we listed the downsides of the `module.json` (see above), we realized that almost all of them were related to using a non-standardized and unique module format.

 > Choosing a module format that is non-standardized means that we have to invest time ourselves into building integrations with the build tools and tools our maintainers used.